kataras/rizla/README.md

   project.Matcher = func(filename string) bool {
 	 return filename == "I_want_to_reload_only_when_this_file_changed.go"
   }
+  // Add arguments, these will be used from the executable file project.Args = {}string["-myargument","the value","-otherargument","a value"]

+  // End of optional

   // Add the project to the rizla container rizla.Add(project)

-  // change the output destination of our application, let's set them to their defaults rizla.Out = os.Stdout rizla.Err = os.Stderr
   //  Build, run & start monitoring the project(s)
   rizla.Run()
 }